-- engaged in relevant conduct in relation to children and/or adults, and/or - satisfied the harm test in relation to children and/or vulnerable adults, and/or - been cautioned or convicted of a relevant (automatic barring either with or without the right to make representations) offence.
+- engaged in relevant conduct in relation to children and/or adults, and/or - satisfied the harm test in relation to children and/or vulnerable adults, and/or

+• been cautioned or convicted of a relevant (automatic barring either with or without the right to make representations) offence.

-Single central record (SCR)
+• Single central record (SCR)

-The school keeps a SCR which records all staff, including agency and third-party supply staff (for longer placements), and teacher trainees on salaried routes, who work at the school.
+The school keeps an SCR which records all staff, including agency, third-party supply staff and teacher trainees on salaried routes, who work at the school, even if they work for one day.